 Oral electrolyte solutions – Restores fluids and minerals lost through diarrhea.

-Dose: 2–5 liters per day, depending on dehydration level.
+Dosage: 2–5 liters per day, depending on dehydration level.

-Dose: 5–10 liters IV when dehydration is significant.
+Dosage: 5–10 liters IV when dehydration is significant.

 Anti-Diarrheal Support